Thinking about getting BT Broadband? Here’s what’s on offer and what you need to know.

-BT’s newest YouView TV box, dubbed the TV Box Pro, comes with up to 600 hours’ worth of storage, and lets you pause, rewind and record live TV.
+BT’s newest YouView TV box, dubbed the BT TV Box Pro, comes with up to 600 hours’ worth of storage, and lets you pause, rewind and record live TV.

-There’s also over 70 Freeview channels included, plus access to apps like BBC iPlayer, Netflix and Now TV.
+There are also over 70 Freeview channels included, plus access to apps like BBC iPlayer, Netflix and NOW TV.